maximelamure/rest.li/docs/testsuite_overview.md

 These are tests for building requests and decoding responses.
 Tests cover serializing/deserializing of URLs, headers and bodies, escaping/encoding, batch formats, projections, and partial updates.

-We test for well-formed requests by comparing the built http request with the expected http request in the ```requests/``` or ```requests-v2/``` folder.
+We test for well-formed requests by comparing the built HTTP request with the expected HTTP request in the ```requests/``` or ```requests-v2/``` folder.
 We compare url, method, headers, and body.
-We test that Rest.li can decode a Rest.li response from an http response by checking the decoded Rest.li response for the correct values.
+We test that Rest.li can decode a Rest.li response from an HTTP response by checking the decoded Rest.li response for the correct values.
 We compare the response's status and error message with the status and error message specified by
 ```manifest.json```.
 The body of the response is tested through manual assertions that check for the correct values.